r1cksec/cheatsheets/theorie/azure-methodology.md

 ## Enterprise
 The Enterprise represents the Azure global unique identity that a company owns and allows access to subscriptions, tenants and services.

+## Function App
+The also called Azure Functions provides the possibility to run code serverless.
+The code execution reacts to events like processing file uploads or scheduled tasks.

 ## Managed Identity
 A Managed Identity is a Service Principal of a special type that may only be used with Azure resources.
 Managed Identities can be used to access Azure Key Vaults and storage accounts.